Exploring Symbolic Shamrock Meaning

 Well, in my experience, I’ve found nature is composed of a pure consciousness, so that means the messages we receive from nature are also pure and refreshingly simple.

-St. Patrick must have understood this as legend indicates he utilized the three leafed clover as an illustration of the Christian holy trinity.
+St. Patrick must have understood this as legend indicates he utilized the three-leafed clover as an illustration of the Christian holy trinity.
 St. Patrick tuned into the natural triad of the shamrock, and as clover was so prevalent on the Irish hillsides, the shamrock seemed a natural, logical visual-aid for making his point.
 Patrick was passionate about sharing his faith with the people of Ireland, and cleverly found associated each leaf of the clover with an aspect of the Holy Trinity.
-Thes are as follows:

-The three portrusions may also be symbolic of the three theological virtues found in first Corinthians 13:13.
+The three protrusions may also be symbolic of the three theological virtues found in first Corinthians 13:13.

-Apparently, this spiritual teaching tool caught on and spread amongst the community because to this day the symbolic shamrock meaning is iconic of St. Patrick and his spiritual passion.
+Apparently, this spiritual teaching tool caught on and spread among the community because to this day the symbolic shamrock meaning is iconic of St. Patrick and his spiritual passion.